MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Optimize or partition tables in your database which has huge tablespace size

-The maximum supported tablespace size in Azure Database for MySQL -Flexible server is 4TB.
-To effectively manage large tables, we recommended that you optimize the table or implement partitioning, which helps distribute the data across multiple files and prevent reaching the hard limit of 4TB in the tablespace.
+The maximum supported tablespace size in Azure Database for MySQL -Flexible server is 4 TB.
+To effectively manage large tables, we recommended that you optimize the table or implement partitioning, which helps distribute the data across multiple files and prevent reaching the hard limit of 4 TB in the tablespace.

 Learn more about [Azure Database for MySQL flexible server - MySqlFlexibleServerSingleTablespace4TBLimit2bf9 (Optimize or partition tables in your database which has huge tablespace size)](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/how-to-reclaim-storage-space-with-azure-database-for-mysql/ba-p/3615876).

 ### Enable storage autogrow for MySQL Flexible Server

-Storage auto-growth prevents a server from running out of storage and becoming read-only.
+Storage autogrowth prevents a server from running out of storage and becoming read-only.

 Learn more about [Azure Database for MySQL flexible server - MySqlFlexibleServerStorageAutogrow43b64 (Enable storage autogrow for MySQL Flexible Server)](/azure/mysql/flexible-server/concepts-service-tiers-storage#storage-auto-grow).